ga4gh/va-spec/schema/defs/annotation/Document.rst

     **Information Model**

-Some Document attributes are inherited from :ref:`gks.core:MappableEntity`.
+Some Document attributes are inherited from :ref:`gks.common:MappableEntity`.

     .. list-table::
        :class: clean-wrap